Alihanan/KalibrovFactions/README.md

 # Kalibrov Factions

 # What is this?
 An open source minecraft plugin without license.
-The main gu
+The medieval realistic economical system.

 # Mechanics
 - Caravan(Convoy) transporting resouces with path finding from NPCDestinations(A* adaptation)